-Unrestricted net position of the Water and Sewer Utility fund at the end of the year amounted to \$2,178,551, an increase of \$173,768.
-This increase was the result of unrestricting funds for Capital Projects.
+Unrestricted net position of the Water and Sewer Utility fund at the end of the year amounted to \$2,467,960, an increase of \$289,409.
 Other factors concerning the finances of this fund have already been addressed in the discussion of the City's business-type activities.